-Teach at the Beinecke Library
+Teach with the Beinecke Library

 - understanding ways in which ideas were transmitted in various formats across time and cultures